Kyrgyz President Ready To Resign After Approval Of New Cabinet

 Kyrgyz lawmakers have failed to gather a quorum to discuss Jeenbekov's impeachment and other issues related to the political crisis.

-It was the second attempt by the fractious outgoing parliament to gather to discuss the ways to solve the crisis, which did not work.
+It was the second attempt by the fractious outgoing parliament to gather to discuss ways to solve the crisis.

-Another lawmaker, Elvira Surabaldieva (eds: a woman) told RFE/RL that it was Abdyldaev, who refused to include Jeenbekov's impeachment on the gathering's agenda.
+Another lawmaker, Elvira Surabaldieva, told RFE/RL that it was Abdyldaev who refused to include Jeenbekov's impeachment on the gathering's agenda.

 Opposition groups have proposed candidates for interim prime minister who would need to oversee a repeat vote in the coming months.